davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 `-Zbuild-std-features`) or option in Cargo's configuration.
 This also applies to optional dependencies, public/private features, etc.

+Users already use Cargo features to toggle `#![no_std]` in crates which support building without the standard library.
+When dependencies on the standard library are exposed in `Cargo.toml` then they can be made optional and enabled by the existing Cargo features that crates already have.

 ↩ [*Proposal*][proposal]

 ## Why disallow builtin dependencies to be combined with other sources?